shashank-ssriva/lognotify/README.md

 It personally find it very helpful because I can get to know why my application is not working.
 Whenever an error is encountered, the pop-up message tells me about it right away :wink:

 lognotify is a simple utility (*& my first ever Python script*) that displays a pop-up notification showing me the exact error message in real-time while I am working on my PHP web-app.
 This utility is very simple, small & highly customisable.
 You can customise it to tailor to your specific needs.
-For example, you can customise it to monitor your system logs, Apache logs, MySQL logs & potentially an log-file.
+For example, you can customise it to monitor your system logs, Apache logs, MySQL logs & potentially any log-file.
 Please note that this version of lognotify is for Ubuntu only.
 I will be releasing similar versions for other OSes soon.

 ## Installation